 3. Thank the speakers, sponsors, and attendees.
 It’s important to recognize those who devoted time to making your event a great one.
 Don’t forget to feature all of your speakers and sponsors and thank them for the generosity and donation of time.
 Also, don’t forget to thank all those who attended the event.

 4. Use event hashtags.
 The event may be over, but that doesn’t mean the use of the event’s hashtag needs to be as well.
 Including the event hashtag in the blog or email will help to further enhance the event’s online presence while also sparking your guests’ and attendees’ memories of it.
 The event hashtag is a great way for everyone to come together after the event and share their thoughts, photos, and memories from it, too.

 5. Include a call-to-action.
 If you hosted a fundraising event, or an event that depended on guest or volunteer interaction, make sure to provide a call-to-action in the event recap blog or email.
 Just because the event is over doesn’t mean you have to stop talking about your cause.
 Don’t be afraid to include a donation or volunteer link or for anyone who may have missed the opportunity during the event, or would like to participate again.

 Following these steps is a great way to craft an event recap blog or email with a punch.
 You’ll leave your readers excited and waiting for next year’s event to roll around.
-If you’re hosting an event and need help with crafting content or digital marketing, consider joining us for one of our digital marketing coaching sessions.
-Contact our digital marketing department to get started.
+If you’re hosting an event and need help with crafting content or digital marketing, get in touch with our digital marketing team to get started.